 Many federations allow the use of a monolift.
 Monolifts allow lifters to unrack the bar and squat without having to walk the weight back.
 You’ll have to check to see if your federations employs monolifts.

 A Demonstration of the Monolift:

 Lastly, I want to discuss competition legal benches.
 Many commercial gym benches do not have adjustable rack heights.
 Many commercial gym benches are too short and too thin.
 Let’s face it, many commercial gym benches just flat out suck.
 With that said, here are the specifications of a competition legal bench:

 - Height: 42-45cm or 16.5”-17.5”

-If you’re looking for a relatively cheap, but sturdy and competition legal bench, check out the Rogue Flat Bench.
+If you’re looking for a relatively cheap, but sturdy and competition legal bench, check out the Titan Flat Bench.
 When I lifted out of my garage, this is the bench I used with my cheap power rack.
 I loved it.

 Best Place to Get Powerlifting Equipment

 It used to be that Powerlifting Equipment was a highly specialized, niche concern.
 Nowadays, honestly, you can just log onto Amazon.com and find anything you need for the most part.
 I’d recommend starting there.